 401(k) administrators, we salute you.

-So to educate you on the work that goes into proper 401(k) administration, we created this guide.
-In this post, we’ll quickly summarize what you need to know to manage your 401(k) as efficiently and painlessly as possible - the work, why it matters, and tips to keep your plan running smoothly.
+In this post, we’ll summarize what you need to know to manage your 401(k) as efficiently and painlessly as possible – the work, why it matters, and tips to keep your plan running smoothly.

-Basically, all the day-to-day tasks that keep the 401(k) running.
-To help keep things as simple as possible (not an easy task, we might add), we’ll break the work into two types - Ongoing Administration, and Annual Compliance.
+Basically, most of the day-to-day administrative tasks that keep the 401(k) running and annual compliance likely have some aspect of fiduciary responsiblity.
+To help keep things as simple as possible (not an easy task, we might add), we’ll break the work into two types: ongoing administration, and annual compliance.

 Every time a new employee joins the company, you need to determine when they will become eligible for 401(k) participation and then send notification of their impending eligibility (and the details on it) before enrollment takes effect.

-Messing up enrollment or eligibility notifications can have serious consequences, the most common of which is not enrolling an employee on time and having to make a corrective contribution equal to 50% of their missed deferral opportunity.
+Failing to process enrollments or send eligibility notifications can have serious consequences.
+For example, failing to enroll an employee on time may require having to make a corrective contribution equal to 50% of their missed deferral opportunity.

 When an employee wants to change how much they defer, they’ll go to your 401(k) provider's website and change their deferral percentage.
 When this happens, you need to update this deferral percentage in payroll before your next payroll cycle.
 If this doesn’t happen and the wrong amount is deferred, one of two things could happen: